 27 Chiles – 1927 – Dr. P.F.
 Wiest (per the 1929 phone directory)

-— Mr. and Mrs. FJ Lhota took up residence in 1931 and appear to have lived in the house perhaps as late as Mr. Lhotas death in 1983.
-In the late 1940’s Mrs. Lhota appeared to be very involved with the Kenilworth Garden Club, often listed as running the business meeting portion.
+— Mr. and Mrs. FJ Lhota took up residence in 1931.
+At some point they moved to 310 Lakewood Dr. In the late 1940’s Mrs. Lhota appeared to be very involved with the Kenilworth Garden Club, often listed as running the business meeting portion.

 — An ad in 1938 lists the home for sale for $7500.